snowplow/snowplowanalytics.com/_posts/2017-12-15-iglu-r7-treskilling-yellow/index.md

 <h2 id="schema-inference">1.
 The Road to Schema Inference</h2>

-Since its inception, Iglu supported only explicitly versioned datums, e.g. user had to be fully aware of schema for data he or she tracks.
+Since its inception, Iglu supported only explicitly versioned datums, e.g. users had to be fully aware of schema they track.
-And this is often the case, when this user is in charge of the schema.
+And this is often the case, when these users are in charge of the schema.

 However, quite often we've seen so called "unreliable narrator" problem, when third-party service is in charge of sending data to user's pipeline.
 In most of the cases this is a webhook, seending data from SaaS that knows nothing about Iglu.
 What is even worse is that many providers do not care about their API/schema documentation - Snowplow users have to use [Schema Guru][schema-guru] to derive JSON Schema and hope nothing will change on the another side.
-And in fact, SaaS providers rarely care about API consistency as well, so this is a question of time, when significant part of received data will go the bad bucket due invalidation against obsolete schema.
+And in fact, SaaS providers rarely care about API compatibility as well, so this is a question of time, when significant part of received data will go the bad bucket due invalidation against obsolete schema, or even schema that was never accurate enough.

 With Schema inference our user should be able to provide only "partial" schema version, i.e. `iglu:com.acme/order/jsonschema/1-?-?` or even `iglu:com.acme/order/jsonschema/?-?-?` instead of only one currently available "explicit" version `iglu:com.acme/order/jsonschema/1-2-0`, so full datum can look like following: